-- We have learned how to save and adopt out FIV and FELV positive cats which are euthanized in most shelters. - We have secured grant funding and community donations to add a much-needed X-ray machine to our Hope Clinic, saving both time and money. - We are certified through Michigan Pet Fund Alliance as a Stress-free shelter. - All staff members are certified in Fear Free Sheltering. - Our shelter and our staff are certified in Humane Shelter Canine Handling.
-We created a coalition of humane societies, rescues and shelters throughout southern Michigan to network, share best practices, strengthen processes and procedures, and create better resources for both animals and those who care for them throughout our state. - We have partnered with Bissell Pet Foundation to make adoption affordable for everyone, increase animal adoptions and save more lives. - We created programs for kids, such as Rescue Rangers Summer Camp and Reading Buddies, to help educate them about animal welfare and behavior, increase reading skills for children while providing enrichment for cats and create a better future for all animals and people. - We developed a Leadership team to handle unexpected issues and crisis situations in a timely manner and keep the community informed of any changes as a result of the emergency. - We have strengthened our foster program to include day trips, over-night stays, weekend visits and trial adoptions in an effort to increase adoption rates, decrease return rates, decrease length of stay and provide additional shelter space to save more lives. - We have successfully created and executed our first virtual fundraising events which resulted in raising 130% of our goal for our Walk N Wag and 125% of our goal for our Howl-O-Ween Ball.
+- We have learned how to save and adopt out FIV and FELV positive cats which are euthanized in most shelters. - We have secured grant funding and community donations to add a much-needed X-ray machine to our Hope Clinic, saving both time and money. - We are a certified through Michigan Pet Fund Alliance as a Stress-free shelter. - Our shelter and our staff are certified in Humane Shelter Canine Handling. - We created a coalition of humane societies, rescues and shelters throughout southern Michigan to network, share best practices, strengthen processes and procedures, and create better resources for both animals and those who care for them throughout our state. - We have partnered with Bissell Pet Foundation to make adoption affordable for everyone, increase animal adoptions and save more lives. - We created programs for kids, such as Rescue Rangers Summer Camp and Reading Buddies, to help educate them about animal welfare and behavior, increase reading skills for children while providing enrichment for cats and create a better future for all animals and people.

+- We developed a Leadership team to handle unexpected issues and crisis situations in a timely manner and keep the community informed of any changes as a result of the emergency. - We have strengthened our foster program to include day trips, over-night stays, weekend visits and trial adoptions in an effort to increase adoption rates, decrease return rates, decrease length of stay and provide additional shelter space to save more lives. - We have reduced barriers to adoption by focusing more on individual needs and match-making through an engaging conversation-style adoption process. - We have reduced staff and animal stress through enrichment, play groups and updating protocols. - We dedicated our pet food bank to its founder, Dave Pearcy.